scribe-security/docs/docs/how-to-run-scribe/valint/policies.md

 ```

 ### Examples
-Copy the Examples into file name `.valint.yaml` in the same directory as running Valint commands.
+Copy the Examples into a file named `.valint.yaml` in the same directory as running Valint commands.

 > For configuration details, see [configuration](docs/configuration.md) section.